Our plan on a page for 2024

 Perinatal Services

 Select each subheading below to highlight the different sections of our plan on a page.
-This will outline how our Perinatal Service is planning to deliver care over the next 12-18 months.
+This will outline how our Perinatal Service is planning to deliver care during 2024.

 1. Where are we now?